 The New Forest, a wonderful corner of woodlands and moorland in Hampshire in Southern England shouldn’t really be called ‘new’ – it has been a wild space since medieval times, when it was a royal hunting ground.
 Now the park is an open-air playground connected by walking routes, cycling paths and horse-riding trails, and dotted with campsites where you can pitch a tent among the trees for a proper escape.

-As well as great outdoor activities, New Forest camping trips are also great for wildlife fans.
-This is, after all, a National Park, home to plentiful birdlife, no fewer than five species of deer, and of course the famous free roaming ponies.
+As well as providing a jumping off point for many of the best walks in the New Forest camping trips are also great for wildlife fans.
+This is, after all, a National Park: home to plentiful birdlife, no fewer than five species of deer, and of course the famous free roaming ponies.
 If it happens to rain on your New Forest camping holiday, you can escape to visit stately homes, pretty villages, the National Motor Museum, or just a traditional country pub.
+(If it gets really wet, you could even pack down the tent and flee to one of the many cosy hotels in the New Forest National Park.
+We won't judge you, honest!)

 Teddy’s Farm